aleixalonso/ig-downloader/README.md

 ```elm
 python3 instagram-downloader.py option username
 ```
-* Option 1: download all instagram photos (and videos) for a given user
+* Option 1: download all instagram photos (and videos) of a given user
     * Example: ```python3 instagram-downloader.py 1 instagramusername```
-* Option 2: download IGTVs for a given user
+* Option 2: download IGTVs of a given user
     * Example: ```python3 instagram-downloader.py 2 instagramusername```
-* Option 3: check friendship between your instagram and another instagram, you must log in, it will show if you follow that account, and if they follow you
+* Option 3: check friendship between your instagram and a given user, you must log in, it will show if you follow that account, and if they follow you
     * Example: ```python3 instagram-downloader.py 4 yourinstagramusername instagramusername```